Kinetic theory of non-thermal fixed points in a Bose gas: Introduction

 We analytically and numerically evaluate the many-body coupling.
 For $p\gtrsim p_\Xi$, with healing-length scale $p_{\Xi}=(2mg\rho)^{1/2}$ defined in terms of mass $m$, bare coupling $g$ and density $\rho$, the coupling reduces to $g$, implying standard perturbative wave-Boltzmann transport and, typically, weak wave turbulence.
 In contrast, it describes collective scattering for momenta $p\lesssim p_\Xi$.
 In this region, the coupling function is strongly modified due to the high IR occupation numbers.
-It is found to assume a universal form, scaling as $g_\mathrm{eff}(p)\sim p^{2}$, independent of the microscopic interaction strength and largely independent of the precise form of the low-energy momentum distribution $n(p)$.
+Remarkably, we find that it assumes a universal form, scaling as $g_\mathrm{eff}(p)\sim p^{2}$, independent of the microscopic interaction strength and largely independent of the precise form of the low-energy momentum distribution $n(p)$.
 We emphasise that, although this coupling function leads to a momentum- and frequency-dependent scattering $T$-matrix exhibiting scaling in space and time, the kinetic equation it enters still assumes the usual wave-Boltzmann form describing $2$-to-$2$-scattering.

-Assuming a scaling solution of the kinetic equation, power counting allows us to determine the relevant scaling exponents.
+Assuming a scaling solution of the kinetic equation, power counting allows one to determine the relevant scaling exponents.
 In the case of weak-wave-turbulent evolution ($p>p_\Xi$) we recover the scaling exponents $\alpha$, $\beta$, and $\kappa$ obtained by Svistunov.
-In the IR regime ($p<p_\Xi$), however, we find different exponents, consistent with the results of Refs.~\cite{Orioli:2015dxa,Walz:2017ffj}.
-In our analysis of global conservation laws leading to the distinction between self-similar evolution and wave turbulence we combine the general arguments of Ref.~\cite{Svistunov1991a} with the approach of Refs.~\cite{Berges:2008wm,Berges:2008sr,Scheppach:2009wu,Berges:2010ez,Orioli:2015dxa}, see also \cite{Berges:2015kfa}.
-We recapture and use them to obtain a systematic picture of the differences and common aspects of the various kinds of universal dynamics.
+In the IR regime ($p<p_\Xi$), however, we find a different set of exponents, among which the ones obtained in Refs.~\cite{Orioli:2015dxa,Walz:2017ffj} are recovered.
+In our analysis of global conservation laws leading to the distinction between self-similar evolution and wave turbulence we combine the general arguments of Ref.~\cite{Svistunov1991a} with the non-perturbative description of non-thermal fixed points as laid out in Refs.~\cite{Berges:2008wm,Berges:2008sr,Scheppach:2009wu,Berges:2010ez,Orioli:2015dxa,Berges:2015kfa}.
+We recapture and use these arguments to obtain a systematic picture of the differences and common aspects of the various kinds of universal dynamics discussed in the literature: non-thermal fixed points and wave-turbulent cascades, critically accelerated wave fronts and critically slowed scaling, perturbative and non-perturbative processes.